-If a taxpayer has several places of business in Spanish territory , they will be considered as separate permanent establishments and taxed separately if they carry out clearly distinguishable activities and their management is carried out separately.It will not be possible to compensation of incomes between permanent establishments different.
+If a taxpayer has several centers of activity in Spanish territory , they will be considered different permanent establishments and will be taxed separately if they carry out clearly distinguishable activities and their management is carried out separately.
+The compensation of income between different permanent establishments will not be possible.

 In general, the Agreements signed by Spain are based on the Agreement model of the Organisation for Economic Co-operation and Development (OECD), which includes a somewhat narrower definition of permanent establishment than that of domestic legislation.
 However, the specific Agreement should always be consulted.